-- Student loans in circumstances where the bankrupt has not ceased attending school for a minimum of seven years
+- Student loans in circumstances where you have not ceased attending school for a minimum of seven years

 Obligation to transfer your non-exempt assets to your Licensed Insolvency Trustee

-If you are an Ontario resident and you file for personal bankruptcy then it will be necessary for you to transfer all of your “non-exempt property” to your Licensed Insolvency Trustee.
-Each province has a law permitting individuals to keep certain property should they file for personal bankruptcy and this property is referred to as exempt property.
-In Ontario this law is the Ontario Execution Act.
+If you’re an Ontario resident and you file for personal bankruptcy, it’ll be necessary for you to transfer all your “non-exempt property” to your Licensed Insolvency Trustee.
+Each province has a law permitting individuals to keep certain property should they file for personal bankruptcy.
+This property is referred to as exempt property.
+In Ontario, this law is the Ontario Execution Act.
 Furthermore, certain property, such as assets in your RRSP – with the exception of any contributions you made 12 months prior to filing for personal bankruptcy – is exempt property under federal law.
 Additionally, company pension plans are exempt as they cannot vest in the immediate future.

-The following chart summarizes what property is exempt under Ontario law from the requirement of being transferred to a Licensed Insolvency Trustee when filing for personal bankruptcy.
+The following chart summarizes what property is exempt from the requirement of being transferred to a Licensed Insolvency Trustee when filing for personal bankruptcy under Ontario law.

 Exempt Property Under Ontario Law (Execution Act)

 |For non-farmers, any “tools of the trade” used by a bankrupt in the bankrupt’s business, profession or calling||11,300|

 |For farmers, livestock, and assets used in the furtherance of operating a farm||28,300|